While there is no “cure” for night terrors, there are actions you can take to try to prevent them from occurring.

 - Wilde orange

-Proper usage: Combine 4 to 10 drops of your favorite fragrances in a bottle with four to 6 ounces of water.
+Proper usage: Mix 4 to 10 drops of your favorite fragrances in a bottle with four to 6 ounces of water.
 Shake well to blend and allow your child to spray in the corners, under the bed and anywhere else that beasts may hide.
 Your child will understand precisely where to spray.

 4. Treat Possible Health Conditions